How I want to live my life

 Once I identify what the good is, I will try to do a lot of it.

-- Though I still end up being partial to myself and close others rather than always valuing everyone impartially as an ideal utilitarian, I also use a significant amount of my resources to do good.
+Though I still end up being partial to myself and close others rather than always valuing everyone impartially as an ideal utilitarian, I also commit to use a significant amount of my resources to do good.

-- I will try to do enough to put me at least in the 99.9th percentile of people who do good in the world.
+Specifically, I will try to do enough to put me at least in the 99.9th percentile of people who aim to do good in the world.
 I think this is a reasonable compromise between the demandingness objection to utiltiarianism and wanting to be very ambitious about my altruistic endeavors.

 - Once I’ve identified a strategy, building a large coalition of people really magnifies this impact.

-- My current aim is to improve impartial well-being by reducing global catastrophic risk.
-My current plan to do this is by leading a growing, increasingly well-respected think tank that coordinates action towards reducing risks and securing benefits from advanced AI systems (but I will be open to changing this plan if circumstances merit that).
+My current plan to tackle AI is by leading a growing, increasingly well-respected think tank that coordinates action towards reducing risks and securing benefits from advanced AI systems (but I will be open to changing this plan if circumstances merit that).

 - Consistent with wanting to cultivate virtue and observe special obligations - I will also aim to have a fulfilling personal life and will aim to be a good friend, good brother, good son, good partner, good colleague, and good boss.